kelechi-aims/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type contains command that describes file type 13-symbolic_link contains command for symbolic link 14-copy_html contains command for copying from working to parent directory with wildcards as task required
+12-file_type contains command that describes file type 13-symbolic_link contains command for symbolic link 14-copy_html contains command for copying from working to parent directory with wildcards as task required 100-lets_move contains command for task-15 of shell basics